microsoft/azure-pipelines-yaml/design/use-statement.md

 This won't be required for third-party tasks.
 - Another common parameter is `architecture`.
 - Do a simplification pass on each task to make sure each input is necessary, clear, and orthogonal.

-TODO requirements for auth - will auth be built into the ecosystem task or still be a separate task?

 ## Appendix: List of existing tool and installer tasks